 \subsection{Experimental Setup}

-\textbf{Image classification.} Our models are trained with AdamW~\cite{loshchilov2018decoupled} with a weight decay of 0.05 and a learning rate of $\frac{0.0005}{512} \cdot batch\_size$ with a cosine decay scheduler and 20 warm-up epochs.
-Our isotropic model (LiSANet-I-T) is trained for 150 epochs and hierarchical models are trained for 300 epochs.
-Following the training recipe proposed in~\cite{liu2021swin}, we apply several regularization techniques such as Mixup~\cite{zhang2018mixup}, Cutmix~\cite{yun2019cutmix}, label smoothing~\cite{szegedy2016rethinking} and stochastic depth~\cite{huang2016deep}.
-The stochastic depth strategy is applied only to the hierarchical models with a probability of 0.1 and 0.4 for the LiSANet-H-S and LiSANet-H-B models, respectively.
-In addition, we also apply several data augmentation techniques like Rand-Augment~\cite{cubuk2020randaugment}, random erasing~\cite{zhong2020random}, and repeated augmentation.
-Note that all these hyperparameter values and data-augmentation techniques are selected following the training recipes of the previous works~\cite{liu2021swin,touvron2021training}.
+\textbf{Image classification (ImageNet-1K).} Our models are trained with AdamW~\citep{loshchilov2018decoupled} with a weight decay of 0.05 and a learning rate of $\frac{0.0005}{512} \cdot batch\_size$ with a cosine decay scheduler and 20 warm-up epochs.
+Our isotropic model (LiSANet-I) is trained for 150 epochs and hierarchical models are trained for 300 epochs.
+Following the training recipe proposed in~\citep{liu2021swin}, we apply several regularization techniques such as Mixup~\citep{zhang2018mixup}, Cutmix~\citep{yun2019cutmix}, label smoothing~\citep{szegedy2016rethinking} and stochastic depth~\citep{huang2016deep}.
+The stochastic depth strategy is applied only for the hierarchical models with a probability of 0.1 and 0.4 for the LiSANet-S and LiSANet-B models, respectively.
+In addition, we also apply several data augmentation techniques like Rand-Augment~\citep{cubuk2020randaugment}, random erasing~\citep{zhong2020random}, and repeated augmentation.
+Note that all these hyperparameter values and data-augmentation techniques are selected following the training recipes of the previous works~\citep{liu2021swin,touvron2021training}.

-\textbf{Object detection.} We adopt standard Mask R-CNN~\cite{he2017mask} detection frameworks, and ImageNet-1K pre-trained model (LiSANet-H-S) are utilized as backbones. weights for fine-tuning.
-We use a 1$\times$ schedule (12 epochs) with total batch size 16, and follow the same recipe as in~\cite{liu2021swin}.
-The code is mainly based on mmdetection~\cite{chen2019mmdetection}.
-For training, the shorter side of the image is resized to 800 pixels while keeping the longer side no more than 1333 pixels.
-AdamW~\cite{loshchilov2018decoupled} with a weight decay of 0.05 is adopted as an optimizer, and the initial learning rate is set as 0.0001.
-Stochastic depth rate is set as 0.1.
+\textbf{Image classification (ImageNet-21K).} For ImageNet-21K pre-training, models are trained with AdamW~\citep{loshchilov2018decoupled} with a weight decay of 0.05 and a base learning rate of 4e-3 \& batch size 4096 with a cosine decay scheduler and 5 warm-up epochs.
+The total number of epochs are set to 90, and the stochastic depth rate is set to 0.1 \& 0.2 for HyLiSANet-S \& -B models, respectively.
+For the other details, we follow the training setup proposed in~\citep{liu2022convnet}.
+For ImageNet-1K fine-tuning, models are trained with AdamW~\citep{loshchilov2018decoupled} with a weight decay of 1e-8 and a base learning rate of 5e-5 \& batch size 512 with a cosine decay scheduler.
+The total number of epochs are set to 30, and the stochastic depth rate is set to 0.1 \& 0.2 for HyLiSANet-S \& -B models, respectively.
+For the other details, we follow the training setup proposed in~\citep{liu2022convnet}.